 Some people find that hand knit socks, even at a very fine gauge, are still too rough for their feet.
-The bumps of the purl stitches tend to press or chafe.
+The bumps of the purl stitches tend to press or chafe, causing irritation and even blisters.
 Sometimes, even using a princess sole (where the purl stitches are on the outside) isn’t enough.

 I find this to be true for my feet after an extended period of time, so I use store-bought socks for long walks, hikes, or days when I’ll be on my feet for a while.
 I save my hand knit socks for when I’m cozying up at home or not doing a ton of walking.

 Others find that the seam in the toe of most store-bought socks is really irritating.
 If you’re one of those people, you might prefer hand knit socks, where you can use grafting to close up the toe of a sock without a full seam.
 If you’re especially sensitive to the seam, you could also try toe-up socks or a round toe, both of which have no seam or graft at the toe at all.

 Customizable Shape and Size – Strong Advantage Hand Knit Socks

 Mass-manufactured socks rely on stretchiness and standardization to achieve fit.
 That means there will always be people for whom these socks aren’t a great fit, especially at the larger and smaller sides of each size range.

 Feet come in infinite sizes and shapes, with varying lengths and widths and instep heights and toe shapes.
 Sometimes, the same body will have two very different feet, too.
 That can be due to different sizing, injury, disability, illness, or some other factor.